 The start of the track is about 11 km from Waihi.

 In Waihi, turn off SH 2 onto Kenny Street.
 Turn right into Victoria Street and follow this as it becomes Frankton Road, then Waitawheta Road.
 After about 9 km, turn off Waitawheta Road into Franklin Road.
+Take care as this is private property.
 Follow this to the parking area at the end.

 This track should not be attempted when heavy rain is forecast from the north to south east direction.

 The bypass track requires crossing a few small side streams that could flood high enough to be hazardous in an extreme rain event.

 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.

 Waitawheta is one of the most spectacular bush tramways ever built.
 A relatively lengthy (14 km) section survives in near pristine condition.

 This busy tramway operated from 1898 to 1928 and involved three companies; the Waihi Gold Mining Co, the Kauri Timber Co, and the Waitawheta Sawmilling Co.
 The motive power included horses, geared steam, and rail tractors.
 The route featured spectacular viaducts and rock cuttings.

 Waitawheta Hut is located on the site of the Waitawheta Sawmilling Co. cookhouse.